JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

 This section of the guide describes how to add custom benchmarks to the JADE suite.

+Please consider adding support for your benchmark also to JADE WebApp.
+More information on how to do so can be found in :ref:`webapp`.

 Where should I put the benchmarks input files?
 ==============================================